History of Genoa CFC: Recent times

 After the take-over in 2003, things started to look up for Genoa; they won Serie B in 2004–05.
 However, allegations were raised that the club had fixed a match on the last day of the season between themselves and Venezia.
 The 3–2 victory in the match saw Genoa win the league, if they had lost they would have finished behind three other teams.
 The Disciplinary Committee of FIGC however saw fit to place Genoa bottom of the league and relegate them down to Serie C1 on 27 July 2005.

 For their season in Serie C1 for 2005–06, Genoa were hit with a six-point penalty from the previous season.
 After leading for much of the season, they eventually finished as runners-up and were entered into the play-offs, beating Monza 3–0 on aggregate to achieve promotion back into Serie B. During the summer break Gian Piero Gasperini was brought in as the new manager, he helped the club to gain promotion during the 2006–07 season, it was ensured on the last day of the season where they drew 0–0 with Napoli, both sleeping giants were promoted back into Serie A.

-In the recent 2008-2009 championship Genoa started out with a defeat in the sicilian away match with Catania but was then graced with the comeback of Argentinian forward Diego Milito a talent which played with Genoa in second division and was then sold after the team had been relegated to third division despite finishing at the division's top due to an alleged combine.
+In the recent 2008-2009 championship, Genoa started out with a defeat in the Sicilian away match with Catania.
+However, the team went on to finish at the top of the division.

-Milito was glad to come back to Genoa and play in Italy's Serie A and greatly contributed to a very successful season which saw the red and blue genoese griffins finishing fifth and securing a UEFA placement, while winning both derbies against the striped Sampdoria "cousins" and managing to defeat teams like Roma, Milan and Juventus.
-Genoa could have aimed even higher, but an unlucky streak of defeats with Lazio and Bologna right after having won against Juventus quashed their hopes for a Champions League spot.
-Having sold both Milito and midfield Thiago Motta to Inter Genoa has now 40 million euro to invest in suitable replacements to maintain a high standing in the coming Serie A season and to compete successfully in the UEFA cup.
+Argentinian forward Diego Milito played with Genoa in the second division, and was then sold after the team had been relegated to third division.
+Milito returned to Genoa and played in Italy's Serie A. The red and blue genoese griffins finished fifth and secured a UEFA placement, whilst winning both derbies against the striped Sampdoria "cousins".
+They also managed to defeat teams such as Roma, Milan and Juventus.
+After winning against Juventus, they were beaten by Lazio and Bologna, preventing Genoa from reaching the Champions League.
+Having sold both Milito and midfield Thiago Motta to Inter, Genoa had 40 million euro to invest in suitable replacements for the next Serie A season.